Meeting today's challenges

 Geoscience and Environmental Science Colloquium Series

-Starting this fall semester, the Geosciences Program is hosting an exciting series of presentations open to the entire campus community.
+Continuing this 2014-2015 year, the Geosciences Program is hosting an exciting series of presentations open to the entire campus community.
 The geoscience and environmental science colloquium series brings the experts to our campus to present their research to our students.
 In addition to Thursday evening presentations, roughly one per month, the speakers will be available to interact with students and faculty.
-Please click here for a flier listing speakers, times, and locations.

 Midwestern State Geosciences is also the home of the Epsilon Zeta Chapter of Sigma Gamma Epsilon, a national honor society for geosciences majors.
 This organization selects students who maintain a high overall and major GPA.
 The society also organizes program-wide field trips and activities.

 Students are actively involved in new chapter of the American Association of Petroleum Geologists (AAPG) and participate within the North Texas Geological Society.
 The AAPG is an international organization for professional geoscientists and students.
 While the organization's main focus is on those engaged in energy exploration, it also has an environmental science division.
 It provides opportunities for networking with professionals and offers students access to its vast educational resources.

 Undergraduate Research Opportunities and Workshops (UGROW)

 Our faculty participate in UGROW, an interdisciplinary summer research program that facilitates undergraduate research during Summer I session.
 For summer 2013, Dr. Carlucci and student Jennifer McDaniel completed research on trilobite growth morphology, and Dr. Price and student Kari Bickhard worked on laser ablation characterization of west Texas gypsum deposits.